AoraMD/Comik/doc/execute.md

 ### SourceObject

-The object is a K-V pair, which "K" is source tag and "V" is a source-specific JSON value.
+The object is a K-V pair group, which "K" is source tag and "V" is a source-specific JSON value.

 See [Sources](#Sources) for more information.